Teaching in Honors

 Teaching Uncommon Arts and Reads

 Uncommon reads are centered on a book.
 Uncommon arts are centered on a performance or an exhibit, Supplemental readings or a book to support the course is typical.
 Both course types are one-credit and discussion-based.
 A final project is typical for both types and the sample activities list has some good possibilities.
 The typical enrollment cap is 15 and courses usually meet once per week for one hour.
-Deadlines are in mid-September for Spring Semester classes and mid-January for Fall classes.
+Deadlines are in mid-September for Spring Semester classes and early February for Fall classes.
 You can apply to teach using this form.
-You have to use your UF google cloud account to access the form.
+You must use your UF google cloud account to access the form.

 Teaching Uncommon Classrooms

 Uncommon Classrooms are 1-credit courses designed around unusual topics with cities, places, and natural landscapes serving as experimental classrooms.
 Trips typically last a few days to a week and occur during academic breaks or long weekends.

 This classification of Honors course was introduced in 2020 with a 4-day spring break trip to New York to explore how cities preserve (or not) their history - from revolutionary times to the tenements on the lower east side.
 The instructor guided students through monuments, museums, and historical places, and the city served as a sort of text for critical inquiry and integrative learning.
 Honors scheduled the course and helped organize travel logistics.
 The instructor developed the course and was compensated for designing and leading the trip.

 Faculty members interested in Uncommon Classroom courses or adding a one-credit experiential learning opportunity to an existing Honors course should contact Dr. Kristy Spear firstname.lastname@example.org for more information.